gSchool/ada-cs-fun-class/03-data-structures/data-structures-quiz.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

-This is a Binary Tree because it's a hierarchical data structure with each node having at most 2 children.
+This is a Binary Tree because it's a hierarchical data structure with each node having at most 2 children and every node has at most 1 parent.

 ##### !end-explanation